Zimmermann perfect into 7th, Tigers top Blue Jays 2-0 in 10

 This bid ended when Teoscar Hernandez reached on a two-out infield single.
 Hernandez grounded a 1-2 pitch to the shortstop side of second base.
 Josh Harrison made a sliding play, but his throw to first was late and wide.

+“It was really a good pitch,” Zimmermann said.
+“It was off the plate and down and he just hit a grounder where they weren’t.”

-That was the only hit Zimmerman allowed in seven sparkling innings.
+That was the only hit Zimmermann allowed in seven sparkling innings.
 He struck out four and threw only 70 pitches.

+“He was in control of the plate, just getting enough of the corners,” Tigers manager Ron Gardenhire said.
+“He did a really nice job of changing speeds, adjusting and using all of his pitches very well.”

 Niko Goodrum doubled off Blue Jays right-hander Daniel Hudson (0-1) to begin the 10th, and Stewart homered to right field on an 0-2 pitch.

+“That one got too much of the plate and he killed it,” Gardenhire said.

-Victor Alcantara (1-0) pitched one inning for the win and Shane Greene finished for his first save as Detroit won its opener for the seventh time in eight seasons.
+Victor Alcantara (1-0) pitched one inning for the win and Shane Greene finished for a save as Detroit won its opener for the seventh time in eight seasons.

 The Brooklyn Dodgers lost a major league-worst 11 straight home openers from 1903-13, and Oakland lost 10 in a row from 2005-14.